 - Backing up OneDrive to your local disk requires lots of free space.
 This is problematic when you have high volumes of data to backup.

 Third-Party OneDrive Backup

-Office 365 backup methods can serve you well as a temporary solution, but it can’t be your long-term backup strategy.
+Office 365 backup methods can serve you well as a temporary solution, but it can’t be your long-term backup strategy, especially is you need to backup OneDrive for business.
 All the limitations of the native backup options can lead to a loss of critical data, which can be catastrophic if we talk about high volumes of business or sensitive data.